 I provide sacred time, space, and focus to you, commitment to guard your confidentiality, a wealth of experience in active and compassionate communication, the willingness and ability to illuminate possibly unknown facets of your situation, creative experiments for you to take new perspectives, make different choices, and experience new behaviors.
-I deeply believe that when you participate fully in the therapeutic process, commit to rigorous honesty, fully experience (sometimes unpleasant) feelings, thoughts, and behaviors, that you will move beyond obstacles, that you cannot help but progress toward significantly improving the quality of your life.
+I deeply believe that when you participate fully in the therapeutic process, commit to rigorous honesty, fully experience (sometimes unpleasant) feelings, thoughts, and behaviors, that you will move beyond and even transform obstacles, that you cannot help but progress toward significantly improving the quality of your life.

 More Info About My Practice

 I offer up to 30 minutes phone consultation at no cost to you to help us assess your situation and determine whether it would make sense to meet for an initial session.
 NOTE: I have decided not to join any health insurance panels because it is important to me to maintain your right to privacy as well as to remain as free as possible from outside restrictions that may limit or interfere with our work.
 You are responsible for all fees.
-If you have an insurance plan that provides out-of-network mental health care reimbursement, I can provide you with a statement called a superbill that you can then submit to your insurance provider.
+If you have an insurance plan that provides out-of-network mental health care reimbursement, I can provide you with a statement that you can then submit to your insurance provider.

 Important Factors for Choosing a Therapist

 Here's my two cents based on being both a client AND a therapist: